golemfactory/golem-architecture/standards/2-service/srv/comp/wasm.md

 ### 'golem.srv.comp.image_uri' semantics

-For WASM platform the `golem.srv.comp.image_uri` property indicates WebAssembly package which is to be hosted by the Provider.
+For WASM platform the `golem.srv.comp.image_uri` property indicates WebAssembly package which is to be executed by the Provider.
 The Demand indicates the requested package by specifying the package URL and hash value. **The hash value shall be validated by the Provider.**

 This property is a String value, which is a package address pointing to a WebAssembly package in the following format: